 The firmware on the Teensy just loops waiting for commands from the PC (setting the current and voltage limits if it gets a command) and sampling the current and voltage values for the device under test at the requested sampling interval, writing the resulting values on the serial connection to the PC.
 There's not a whole lot to it, since I decided to put most of the "interesting" bits of the software side of things on the PC.

 One thing I did do, which makes life a bit easier, is to organise the firmware to make it easy to use it in a simulator mode, where the Teensy generates data itself without needing to be connected to the Teensy Load hardware.
 This makes developing the Python software to run on the PC much easier.
 All the main loop code is shared between the firmware for connecting to the hardware and the simulator, as is all the serial event handling for talking to the PC.
 The only part of the firmware that's unique to the hardware side or the simulator side is the actual level setting and data sampling.

 This is only at an early stage of development, but the idea is to have three separate applications, all written in Python using the Gtk UI toolkit, and all using the Glade GUI builder to lay out the user interface.
 I've not used Gtk before (though I've done a lot of GUI programming using other toolkits), but at least with Python and Glade it's quite a pleasant experience.

 The three applications are:

-tl-iv: a utility to automatically trace out I/V curves for batteries and power supplies -- you set up some ranges of load currents you want to look at, and the software samples enough data to make a useful I/V curve;
+This will be a utility to automatically trace out I/V curves for batteries and power supplies -- you set up some ranges of load currents you want to look at, and the software samples enough data to make a useful I/V curve.

-tl-discharge: utility to record discharge curves over time -- set the current draw and voltage limits, and the software regularly samples the current and voltage supplied by the device under test, stopping when the voltage falls below a given limit, and generating voltage and current versus time plots.
+This will be a utility to record discharge curves over time -- set the current draw and voltage limits, and the software regularly samples the current and voltage supplied by the device under test, stopping when the voltage falls below a given limit, and generating voltage and current versus time data files.